Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/actions/managing-workflow-runs/manually-running-a-workflow.md

 ---
 title: Manually running a workflow
-intro: 'When a workflow is configured to run on the `workflow_dispatch` event, you can run the workflow using the Actions tab on {% data variables.product.prodname_dotcom %}, {% data variables.product.prodname_cli %}, or the REST API.'
+intro: "When a workflow is configured to run on the `workflow_dispatch` event, you can run the workflow using the Actions tab on {% data variables.product.prodname_dotcom %}, {% data variables.product.prodname_cli %}, or the REST API."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 shortTitle: Manually run a workflow
 ---